1

 1. Value the operating property and plant owned, leased or used by state assessed companies, within and without the state, that is directly connected with the business in which the company is engaged, § 39-4-102, C.R.S.

 2. Allocate value to the state.
 When a company operates in more than one state, allocation of value to the state is based on a combination of its tangible and intangible assets or its intangible assets in Colorado, § 39-4-106, C.R.S.
-Then, the assessment rate of 27.9 percent is applied as required by § 39-1-104(1.8)(b), C.R.S.
+Then, the corresponding assessment rate is applied as required by § 39-1-104(1.8)(b), C.R.S.

 3. Apportion value to the counties.
 The apportionment of value to the counties is based on the tangible or intangible investment in the county, § 39-4-106, C.R.S.